dwbond/advisor/README.md

 getting professor information, CRNs, and what have you.
 * An integrated "schedulizer"-type app for the classes that you've selected you want for that semester.
-* Make sure that the loginrequired works as initially intended, that you only need to sign in in order to save or compare trajectories... this way prospective students can put their potential trajectories together

 ## About GMU SRCT